 Stormwater Runoff

-The City is required to have a Municipal Separate Storm Sewer System (MS4) permit, granted by the Texas Commission on Environmental Quality, under the Texas Pollutant Discharge Elimination System (TPDES).
-The MS4 Permit regulates discharges from Austin’s storm drain system.
-The City is required to comply with the conditions of our permit and report on the permit activities annually.
+The City is required to have a Municipal Separate Storm Sewer System (MS4) permit, granted by the Texas Commission on Environmental Quality (TCEQ), under the Texas Pollutant Discharge Elimination System (TPDES).
+The MS4 Permit regulates discharges from Austin’s storm sewer system.
+The City is required to comply with the conditions of the permit and report on permit activities annually.

-Stormwater Permit Program staff work extensively with multiple City departments to ensure implementation and compliance with the plan.
-The plan is part of the 2017-2018 annual report.
+Stormwater Permit Program staff work extensively with multiple City departments to ensure implementation and compliance with the Storm Water Management Program.

 Documents